jeyabalajis/aws-certified-data-analytics-specialty-notes/docs/collection/kinesis_data_streams.md

         - The latter condition is subtle, but is a necessary design tradeoff to avoid unbounded seek time (latency) when retrieving records.
 Thus, the stream-consuming application should loop and call GetRecords, handling empty records as a matter of course.
 - Unauthorized KMS master key permission error

+## Anti-patterns

+- Small scale consistent throughput – Even though Kinesis Data Streams works for streaming data at 200 KB/sec or less, **_KDS is designed and optimized for larger data throughputs_**.
+- Long-term data storage and analytics: _Kinesis Data Streams is not suited for long-term data storage_.
+By default, data is retained for 24 hours, and you can extend the retention period by up to 7 days.
+You can move any data that needs to be stored for longer than 7 days into another durable storage service such as Amazon S3, Amazon S3 Glacier, Amazon Redshift, or DynamoDB.

 ## References